 Third, the law should make clear what the procedure is regarding applying for, accessing and retaining social assistance benefits, and the circumstances under which a benefit could be withdrawn, cancelled or suspended.
 The law and supporting regulations should indicate clearly and in detail the procedures an applicant for a benefit has to follow when applying for the benefit, and the supporting documentation required by the social assistance administration.
+For example, disability-targeted benefits should be clear on if and how an individual has to submit recertifications of disability status, and this information should be communicated through accessible formats.
 An applicant should have the right to be informed of the outcome of the application and his/her right to have the decision reconsidered.
-In order to avoid delays and continued hardship on the part of an applicant, the law should ideally stipulate the time period within which a decision on the application will have to be provided to the applicant.
+To avoid delays and continued hardship on the part of an applicant, the law should ideally stipulate the time within which a decision on the application will have to be provided to the applicant.

 There should also be clarity around the amounts to be paid, the period for which these will be paid (especially in the case of a temporary benefit), and the payment method.
-In particular, where payments are collected from pay-points, it is necessary to protect clients against abuse.
-In the case of South Africa, for example, social assistance regulations contain strict rules regarding the management of pay-points, including a prohibition on access by creditors and moneylenders and the need for certain institutions and individuals to obtain approval before they accompany the beneficiary and render support services.
+In particular, where payments are collected from pay points, it is necessary to protect clients against abuse as well as address barriers that they may face in accessing these, due to time, cost, accessibility or distance factors.
+In the case of South Africa, for example, social assistance regulations contain strict rules regarding the management of pay points, including a prohibition on access by creditors and moneylenders and the need for certain institutions and individuals to obtain approval before they accompany the recipient and render support services.
 Moreover, the law and supporting regulations should clearly determine the timing and procedures applicable to a review, suspension, cancellation or termination of a social assistance benefit.